 - 763d.
 Senior Basket Making Natural materials, any size, shape, or design.
-Non-natural materials may be woven into the design. - 763e.
-Junior Jewelry One piece of jewelry created by youth (Jewelry quality only).
+Non-natural materials may be woven into the design. - Junior Jewelry One piece of jewelry created by youth (Jewelry quality only).
 No kits or pony beads allowed. - 763f.
-Senior Jewelry One set (at least two items) of jewelry created by youth (Jewelry quality only).
+Senior Jewelry - One set (at least two items) of jewelry created by youth (Jewelry quality only).
 No kits or pony beads allowed.
 No elastic material is used to string beads.
 Examples: earring(s) and necklace or bracelet and necklace, etc. - 763g.
-Junior Leather Craft Item made from leather.
+Junior Leather Craft - Item made from leather.
 May or may not be tooled.
-Kits allowed.
+Kits allowed. - 763h.
+Senior Leather Craft same as above.
+No kits allowed.